During the holidays, most of us look forward to taking a break from work to enjoy ourselves with family and friends.

-In other words, gaining a pound or two would be no big deal if we were able to lose it come January, but that’s not what usually happens.
+Gaining a pound or two would be no big deal if we could lose it come January, but that’s not what usually happens.
 Instead, at least some of that weight — and usually more than we think — ends up hanging around for good.
-Year after year, we gain a little more, increasing the risk that within five to ten years, we will become overweight and have to deal with all the health consequences that go with that.
+Year after year, we gain a little more, increasing the risk that within five to 10 years, we will become overweight and have to deal with all the health consequences that go with that.

-It’s not only the middle-aged or older that have to worry about it, either.
-A University of Oklahoma study found that even college students weren’t immune to weight gain over the holidays.
+It’s not only middle-aged or older people who have to worry about it, either.
+A University of Oklahoma study found that even college students weren’t immune to weight gain during the holidays.
 In other words, it starts early.

-Yes, they’re tasty and they’re often warm and cozy, too, but most are chocked full of calories, sugar, and other unhealthy things.
+Yes, they’re tasty and often warm and cozy too, but most are chocked full of calories, sugar, and other unhealthy things.
 Outside of holiday candy and treats, special holiday drinks are often to blame for winter weight gain.

 That means if you can avoid them for the next few weeks, you could skate through the holidays without gaining a pound.
-And you don’t always have to abstain completely—in many cases, you can substitute a healthier but just-as-tasty alternative.
+You don’t always have to abstain completely.
+In many cases, you can substitute a healthier but just-as-tasty alternative.

 Why not give it a try this year?

-Following are seven of the most common unhealthy drinks served at the holidays.
-We tell you why they’re bad for you, and how if you can’t resist, you can “make them better.”
+The following are seven of the most common unhealthy drinks served during the holidays.
+We tell you why they’re bad for you and how, if you can’t resist, you can make them better.

-In general, when trying to watch your weight, avoid drinks with cream in them, and those with dessert names (like pumpkin pie).
-These usually have more calories than others.
+In general, when trying to watch your weight, avoid drinks with cream in them and those with dessert names like pumpkin pie.
+These usually have more calories than others do.
 Choose a small size, and ask your beverage maker to “make it skinny.”
-Finally, if you make them at home, you can better control the fat and sugar content.
+Finally, if you make them at home, you can control the fat and sugar content.

 Yes, it’s traditional and it’s tasty, but one cup has about 340 calories, 19 grams of fat and 21 grams of sugar.
 It takes about an hour of exercise to burn off that many calories.

 To make it better: Make a regular cup of coffee and add a little eggnog to it, using it like cream.
-Or, mix it with low-fat milk in a 1:1 or 2:1 ratio of milk to eggnog to lighten up on the fat, sugar, and calories.
-Look for low-fat eggnog alternatives, or make your own healthier nog at home using low-fat milk, egg whites, and vanilla.
+Alternatively, mix it with low-fat milk in a one-to-one or two-to-one ratio of milk to eggnog to lighten up on the fat, sugar, and calories.
+Look for low-fat eggnog alternatives, or make your own healthier eggnog at home using low-fat milk, egg whites and vanilla extract or vanilla beans.

-The peppermint mocha is one of the most popular drinks over the holidays, and unfortunately so because if you choose the regular 16-ounce size, you’ll swallow 470 calories and 22 grams of fat, including 13 grams of unhealthy saturated fat.
+The peppermint mocha is one of the most popular drinks during the holidays and, unfortunately, so because if you choose the regular 16-ounce size, you’ll have a drink with 470 calories and 22 grams of fat, including 13 grams of unhealthy saturated fat.

 The pumpkin spice latte is not much better, with 410 calories and 17 grams of fat per 16-ounce serving.
 In fact, it’s best if you think of most specialty coffee drinks as treats rather than coffee.

-To make it better: Order the small size, skip the whipped cream, and use nonfat milk.
-That will take you down to about 220 calories and 2 grams of fat, and will save you the saturated fat.
+To make it better: Order the small size, skip the whipped cream and use nonfat milk.
+That will take you down to about 220 calories and 2 grams of fat and eliminate the saturated fat.
 Ask your server for the “skinny” version, which typically includes skim milk and sugar-free syrup.

-Smooth and creamy, these are treasured holiday favorites, but boy will they do a number on your waistline if you let them.
-They typically contain Kahlua, vodka, and heavy cream.
+Smooth and creamy, these are treasured holiday favorites, but they do a number on your waistline if you let them.
+Typically, they contain Kahlua, vodka and heavy cream.
 One white Russian, for example, contains about 360 calories.

-A Mudslide (white Russian with the addition of Bailey’s Irish Cream and chocolate syrup) can be as high as 755 calories at Applebee’s, along with 32 grams of fat and 80 grams of sugar.
+A mudslide, which is a white Russian with the addition of Bailey’s Irish Cream and chocolate syrup, can be as high as 755 calories at Applebee’s, along with 32 grams of fat and 80 grams of sugar.
 It’s better if you think of this one as a shake rather than a side beverage.
 Plus, the mudslide usually contains high fructose corn syrup in that chocolate syrup, which studies show is even more likely to be fattening than regular sugar.